 The Federal Pell Grant is given to students who demonstrate financial need based on FAFSA information.
-The grant for full-time students ranges from $5,550 to $ $5,645 per year.
+The max grant for full-time students is $5,920 per year.

 Supplemental Educational Opportunity Grant (SEOG)

 The SEOG federal grant supplements the Pell Grant and is given to students with the highest financial need.
-The grants at Oklahoma Wesleyan University range from $400 to $2,000 annually.
-OKWU funds are limited by government allocation.
-So, priority is given to those students who apply early.
+The SEOG at Oklahoma Wesleyan University is $1,800 annually.
+OKWU funds are limited by government allocation, so priority is given to those students who apply early.
 The FAFSA processing date is used to determine aid eligibility.
 If verification paperwork is not completed by the priority deadline, funds may be removed.